apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     <a name="id_multi_address"></a>
     Since ZooKeeper 3.6.0 it is possible to specify **multiple addresses** for each ZooKeeper server (see [ZOOKEEPER-3188](https://issues.apache.org/jira/projects/ZOOKEEPER/issues/ZOOKEEPER-3188)).
+    To enable this feature, you must set the *multiAddress.enabled* configuration property to *true*.
 This helps to increase availability and adds network level resiliency to ZooKeeper.
 When multiple physical network interfaces are used for the servers, ZooKeeper is able to bind on all interfaces and runtime switching to a working interface in case a network error.
 The different addresses can be specified